sagefy/sagefy/docs/pages/user_processes.md

     - Doris uses images with multiple choice questions for the Interpreting Graphs component and the corresponding integration unit.
 She provides feedback for each of the answer choices.
 One of the questions has a textarea answer, and she indicates this should be peer reviewed.
     - Seiji uses text questions and short text answers for the Terms components and integration.
 He indicates users should get three tries per question.
     - Stella makes video questions with multiple choice answers for the Methods components and integration.
 One question, she does multiple short text.
     - Seiji makes interactive questions and answers in JavaScript for the Distributions component.
 He writes custom feedback based on the answer of the user.
-Seiji's code communicates with the Descovrir API to provide the answers.
+Seiji's code communicates with the Sagefy API to provide the answers.
     - Doris makes text questions with numeric answers for the t-, f-, and chi- tests components.
 She indicates to the user how the answers should be formatted.
 Doris indicates range to account for rounding issues.
 Some of the answers are formatted as matrixes, asking the user to find various statistics for a given sample data set.
 Some of the questions also appear as problem sets, which walk the user through each of the tests.
     - Stella asks learners to use spreadsheet software to generate a CSV file in the Regression components, which they can then upload to check the answer.
-The answer can be tested via the Descovrir API or by peer review.
+The answer can be tested via the Sagefy API or by peer review.
     - As before; the team reviews each other's work, make proposals and amendments.
 Once they have a basic set of practice questions, they plan for the next day.
 Doris's conference starts on Monday, so they still have work ahead of them before completing the course.
 That said, learners have already started to take notice of the course, and a few fellow contributors have already started making their own instructions and practice questions and proposals for modifications.

 #### Day 5, Sunday